splynx/docs/files/en/networking/tr069_acs/dev_connection_types_groups_provision/dev_connection_types_groups_provision.md

 and **do not change any other config in TR-069 client** (`Client certificate` **option must be `none`**), just **re-enable TR-069 client**.

-After that device will be registered under GenieACS:
+After that, the device will be registered under GenieACS:

 ![device under genie](device_under_genie.png)